microsoft/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ArcBox comes in multiple "flavors", or configurations, which can be selected to best suit your needs.
 Currently, the available flavors are:

 - [ArcBox "Full"](https://azurearcjumpstart.io/azure_jumpstart_arcbox/Full)
-    The Full flavor includes Azure Arc-enabled servers, Azure Arc-enabled Kubernetes basic functionality, and Azure Arc-enabled data services.
-Use this flavor if you want to experience common Azure Arc use cases in a single lab environment.
+    The core ArcBox experience with Azure Arc-enabled servers, Kubernetes, and data services capabilities.

     ![ArcBox architecture diagram](./arch_full.png)

 - [ArcBox for DevOps](https://azurearcjumpstart.io/azure_jumpstart_arcbox/DevOps)
-    ArcBox for DevOps focuses specifically on Azure Arc-enabled Kubernetes advanced functionality.
-This flavor omits anything related to Azure Arc-enabled servers or Azure Arc-enabled data services.
+    This essential Azure Arc-enabled Kubernetes sandbox with the included capabilities such as GitOps, Open Service Mesh (OSM), secretes management, monitoring, and more.

     ![ArcBox for DevOps architecture diagram](./arch_devops.png)

 - [ArcBox for IT Pros](https://azurearcjumpstart.io/azure_jumpstart_arcbox/ITPro)
-    ArcBox for IT Pros focuses specifically on Azure Arc-enabled servers and Azure Arc-enabled SQL Server functionality.
-This flavor omits anything related to Azure Arc-enabled Kubernetes or Azure Arc-enabled data services.
+    This essential Azure Arc-enabled servers sandbox includes a mix of Microsoft Windows and Linux servers managed using the included capabilities such Azure Monitor, Microsoft Defender for Cloud, Azure Policy, Update Management and more.

     ![ArcBox for IT Pros architecture diagram](./arch_itpro.png)